Dragonheart: Battle for the Heartfire: Development

-A sequel was first hinted at by writer Matthew Feitshans soon after the video release of the series' third film in 2015.
-Matthew Feitshans later confirmed his involvement on a fourth film, along with new director, Patrik Syversen, who accepted to direct after Colin Teague declined to return.
+After the video release of the series' third film in 2015, a sequel was later confirmed to be in development.
+Matthew Feitshans reprised the role as a writer on a fourth film, while Patrik Syversen was hired to direct after Colin Teague declined to return.
 The budget was reportedly almost twice the size of the third film's following its surprise success.

 Filming

 Filming began on April 12, 2016 at Corvin Castle in Hunedoara, Transylvania, Romania, and wrapped on May 6 with the rest of filming completed in late 2016.
 VFX company provided the CGI effects.

 Music

 The score was composed by Mark McKenzie, who previously composed the score for Dragonheart: A New Beginning and Dragonheart 3.
 A source of inspiration was the musical form called Chaconne, which he used throughout the score, which McKenzie completed in six weeks.
 Like the previous films, it contains the original main theme from the first film by Randy Edelman.
 McKenzie consulted with each film's director and producer to determine where the theme should and should not play; they decided it should be used for "moments when hope and chivalry come alive through the great dragon".